 If you’re already part of the Zoho family, I think you’re going to love it too!
 That’s because, just like the rest of Zoho’s products, Zoho Books integrates with Zoho CRM.

 But that’s not the only reason to use Zoho Books.
-Here are four more reasons why Zoho Books is a great accounting software for small business:
+Here are four more reasons why Zoho Books is great accounting software for small businesses:

 How Zoho Books Stacks Up

 If you’re currently using another program, you may be wondering how Zoho Books stacks up to the competition.
 Zoho offers the features that most small businesses need, but lack the features that larger enterprises rely on (like payroll, or the ability to receive bills electronically).

 Cutting out the features that most small businesses don’t need means the software is faster to learn and easier to use.